FluBBaOfWard/NGPDS/README.md

 ### About:
 	Some dumb info about the game and emulator...

+## Controls:
+	NDS A & B buttons are mapped to NeoGeo Pocket B & A.
+	NDS Start is mapped to NeoGeo Pocket Option.
+	NDS Select & Y is mapped to NeoGeo Pocket Power.
+	NDS d-pad is mapped to NeoGeo Pocket d-pad.
+	NDS L button is mapped to NeoGeo Pocket D (debug).

 ## Games:
+	Memories of - Pure: Glitches everywhere.
-	Sonic the Hedgehog has problems when you reach the boss, try to use a save state soon before the boss and reload and try again.
+	Sonic The Hedgehog: First boss sometimes disappear, try to use a save state soon before the boss and reload and try again.
+	Super Real Mahjong - Premium Collection: Graphic bugs on intro.

 ## Credits: